MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layouts-with-xaml.md

 ### Layout panels

-Most app content can be organized into some form of groupings or hierarchies.
-You use layout panels to group and arrange UI elements in your app.
+To position visual objects, you must put them in a panel or other container object.
+The XAML framework provides various panel classes, such as [**Canvas**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.canvas.aspx), [**Grid**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.grid.aspx), [**RelativePanel**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.relativepanel.aspx) and [**StackPanel**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.stackpanel.aspx), which serve as containers and enable you to position and arrange the UI elements within them.

 The main thing to consider when choosing a layout panel is how the panel positions and sizes its child elements.
 You might also need to consider how overlapping child elements are layered on top of each other.

 Here's a comparison of the main features of the panel controls provided in the XAML framework.